ZConverter/oracle-auto-zdm/README.md

 # ZConverter DR Manager(ZDM) using Terraform

-ZConverter DRaaS enables you to minimize business data loss by configuring instantaneous recovery systems to the cloud in the event of a disaster or disaster.
+ZConverter Cloud DR enables you to minimize business data loss by configuring instantaneous recovery systems to the cloud in the event of a disaster or disaster.

-For details of the architecture, see [Reference_Architectures URL](https://docs.oracle.com/en/solutions/hub-spoke-network-drg/index.html)

 ## Architecture Diagram